hosseinirtr/adsify-melodie/README.md

-# 🎧 Groove On the Go 🚀
+# 🎧 Adsify 🚀

 Bring your music with you, anywhere you go! 🌍

-With Groove On the Go, you can now jam out to your favorite tunes no matter where you are, just with a browser. 💻
+With Adsify, you can now jam out to your favorite tunes no matter where you are, just with a browser. 💻

 ## Features